Loot-Foundry/loot-tavern-content/README.md

 ## Loot Tavern Adventures
 - Bloodfrost of the Fey
 - Garden of Dark Delights
+- Ascent of the Sour Serpent
+- Queen of Shadow and Thorn

 ## Loot Tavern Item Packs
 - Loot Tavern #01 - Sunken King